The Dive

-The Economy of Colombia - Industry & Market Trends in 2023
+The Economy of Colombia in 2023 - Industry & Market Trends

-Last Updated: May 2, 2023
+Last Updated: October 30, 2023

 col

-What is The Overall Outlook in Colombia?
+What is The Overall Outlook in Colombia ?

 Colombia’s economy has potential for sustained moderate growth in the long term, given its wealth of natural resources, relatively developed regulatory system, and stronger institutions compared to other Latin American countries.
 However, internal conflict since 1964 has fueled a large informal economy, hindering productivity growth.
 Nevertheless, the 2016 peace accord with FARC guerrillas has improved security conditions and attracted new foreign investment.
 Despite challenges, we would assume an annual GDP growth rate of 3.1% could be realized in the coming decade, basing on the IMF analysis.
 However, deteriorating demographic profile and limited efforts to catch up technologically with advanced economies is likely to dampen GDP growth in the long run.